binaryphile/fluentfp/README.md

 concepts to Go in a pragmatic, type-safe way.
 The library is structured into several
 modules:

--   `fluent`: fluent slices that offer collection methods that chain.
+-   `slice`: fluent slices that offer collection methods that chain.
 -   `option`: option types that handle optional values to enforce validity checking, enhancing code safety.
 -   `must`: functions to consume the error portion of another function’s return value,